SophZoe/Genetic_Algorithm/README.md

 - **consuming_food():** This method is a simulation of how an agent consumes food and the consequences of that action, including the time it takes to consume the food, the energy gained, and the potential risk of disease that may come with the food.
 It also shows that the agent's genetic attributes play a significant role in these interactions, affecting both the efficiency of food consumption ("Metabolism") and the agent's susceptibility to disease ("Resistance").

+- **check_for_sickness(self):** Checks if and how long the agent is sick, if False agents go back to previous condition.

 - **move():** Moves the agent and consumes energy, updates the position of the agent and regulates the logic of the flight mode in the agents that stumble upon their agressive counterparts.

+-  **move_towards():** Checks the position of agents, then checks the position of food, calculates the most efficient move copnsidering the given condition of the agent, updates the position of the agent, then checks if there is any food on the new position.
+If so, the food is consumed by the agent and his energy status is updated, the consumed food is removed from ther board, afterwards the position of the agents is updated again.

+-  **random_move():** Moves an agent randomly between three positions -1, 0 and 1.

 -  **search_food():** Searches for food near the agent.
 If food is within reach, the agent consumes it.
 Apart from that the search_food method includes logic where an agent checks for aggressive agents nearby before consuming food.
 If an aggressive agent is detected, a non-aggressive, intelligent agent may stop eating and move away to avoid conflict (self.move_away_from_aggressive(board, aggressive_agents_nearby)).
 This behavior suggests that intelligence equips agents with the foresight to avoid potentially dangerous situations, prioritizing safety.

 - **check_for_aggressive_agents():** Activates the mechanism of detecting the aggressive agents by all the agents with (self.genetic["Aggressive"] = False).